Landau-Lifschitz magnets: exact thermodynamics and transport

 \section{Abstract}

 \abstractC

 \paragraph{\textbf{Introduction ---}} A quantitative understanding of macroscopic phenomena in interacting many-body systems is a central goal of theoretical and experimental physics.
-However, strong interactions make perturbative calculations unreliable.
-To make progress, one has to identify appropriate collective degrees of freedom.
-An emblematic example of this paradigm are solitons, referring to stable particle-like coherent field excitations, found across various domains of physics including shallow water waves \cite{remoissenet2013waves}, gravity \cite{verdaguer2001gravitational}, cold-atom gases \cite{Eiermann2004,Morsch2006,Lannig2020}, magnets \cite{Ferrari2020,Raman2020} and many more.
-Since the density of excited solitons is highly suppressed at low temperatures, it has been proposed that thermodynamic properties of the model can be accessed by treating it as a dilute gas, assuming solitons behave as well-separated quasiparticles \cite{Krumhansl1975} -- giving birth to the phenomenological \emph{soliton-gas approach}\cite{Currie_1980,Theodorakopoulos1984b,Kazuo1986,Sachdev1997,DamleSachdev2005,Kormos2016}.
+However, strong interactions make perturbative calculations unreliable, and to make progress, one has to identify appropriate collective degrees of freedom.
+An emblematic example of this paradigm are solitons, referring to stable particle-like coherent field excitations, found across various domains of physics including shallow water waves \cite{remoissenet2013waves}, gravity \cite{verdaguer2001gravitational}, cold-atom gases \cite{Eiermann2004,Morsch2006,Lannig2020}, magnets \cite{Ferrari2020,Raman2020} and others \cite{Tercas1,Tercas2,Tercas3}.
+Since the density of excited solitons is highly suppressed at low temperature, it has been suggested that thermodynamic quantities can be accessed by treating the system as a dilute gas, assuming solitons behave as well-separated quasiparticles \cite{Zakharov,Krumhansl1975} -- giving birth to the phenomenological \emph{soliton-gas approach} \cite{Currie_1980,Theodorakopoulos1984b,Kazuo1986,Sachdev1997,DamleSachdev2005,Kormos2016}.
+While initially proposed only as an approximate technique for capturing physics at low temperature, it has been argued in subsequent works that in integrable models the soliton-gas description should provide accurate results even at finite temperature \cite{Currie_1980}, i.e. far from the dilute gas regime.